hpesoj/gsl-pointers/README.md

 > Compilers don't read comments (or design documents) and neither do many programmers (consistently).
 What is expressed in code has defined semantics and can (in principle) be checked by compilers and other tools.

 By using `T*`, we fail to document our intent to the detriment of both the programmer and the compiler. `T*` has overly broad semantics, and our code would become both safer and clearer if instances of `T*` in high-level code were replaced with _strongly typed_ alternatives.
-The guidelines currently recommend various such types—`unique_ptr`, `shared_ptr`, `array`, `stack_array`—but there are still places where the guidelines recommend the use of `T*`.
+The guidelines currently recommend various such types—`std::unique_ptr`, `std::shared_ptr`, `std::array`, `stack_array`—but there are still places where the guidelines recommend the use of `T*`.
 Rule [F.22](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f22-use-t-or-ownert-to-designate-a-single-object) advises us to, _"Use `T*` or `owner<T*>` to designate a single object"_, giving the reasoning:

 > Readability: it makes the meaning of a plain pointer clear.
 Enables significant tool support.